Can-do Attitude Helps Alumna Work Around the World

 “It definitely wasn’t easy to balance everything,” Hala says.
 “It took a lot of dedication, good time management, and less sleep than usual to get everything done.
 The key to balancing the schedule was probably a combination of focus and determination.”

 After completing her MBA, Hala was excited about giving back to Fuqua because she had enjoyed her Cross Continent experience so much.
-Now based in London, Hala has easy access to Fuqua’s regional office there, and she has generously assisted with a variety of events during the last couple years as a panelist and speaker, says Mellon.
+While based in London, Hala had easy access to Fuqua’s regional office there, and she generously assisted with a variety of events as a panelist and speaker.

 Hala has spoken at information sessions to promote Fuqua and its programs, and she has advised dozens of prospective Cross Continent students.
 She also represented Duke on a Women in Business panel at the Forté Fair.
 The Forté Foundation promotes the involvement and advancement of women in business.